 2.1 To ensure that every student in school is provided with a full programme of work and activities appropriate to his/her individual needs.

-2.2 To ensure that the curriculum provided conforms with all statutory requirements, including, for students of statutory school age, the requirements of the current version of the alternative National Curriculum where deemed appropriate by Young Foundations.
+2.2 To ensure that the curriculum provided conforms with all statutory requirements, including, for students of statutory school age, the requirements of the current version of an alternative National Curriculum, where deemed appropriate by Young Foundations.

-2.3 To ensure that, in all schools, the concerns and/or wishes of students, parents/next of kin (where appropriate) and other interested parties are taken into account in the process of developing a suitable curriculum for the particular Establishment.
+2.3 To ensure that, in all schools, the concerns and/or wishes of students, parents/next of kin (where appropriate) and other interested parties, are taken into account in the process of developing a suitable curriculum for the particular Establishment.

 2.4 To ensure that, in all schools, account is taken of the age, ability, aptitudes and needs of the students/residents themselves and that, where possible and appropriate, their views on the nature and content of the curriculum are fully considered.